Assessments

 Common autism assessment questions

-How many sessions does an autism assessment involve?
+How much time does an autism assessment require?

 What tools and measures are involved in the assessment?

-Can the report be used for NDIS or school support applications?
+Will the report be accepted for NDIS or school supports?

-With no waiting list, you're welcome to begin the assessment process at a pace that feels comfortable for you.
-If you'd like to explore an autism assessment, we're here when you're ready to begin.
+With no waiting list in place, you are free to move through the assessment process at a pace that works for you.
+Whenever you feel ready to explore an autism assessment, we are here to help you take that first step.